Serie A1 (water polo)

 The Serie A1 di pallanuoto maschile is the premier division of the Italian water polo male national championship.
-First held in 1912, it is currently contested by twelve teams.
-Pro Recco is Serie A1's most successful club with 32 titles since 1959, followed by CN Posillipo with eleven.
+First held in 1912, it is currently contested by fourteen teams.
+Pro Recco is Serie A1's most successful club with 37 titles since 1959, followed by CN Posillipo with eleven.

 Current teams

 The following 14 clubs compete in the Serie A1 during the 2022–23 season: